 What Damages Can a Priest Abuse Victim Recover?

-When a plaintiff proves they were injured, their settlements may include economic, general, and punitive damages.
-Economic damages include expenses incurred as a result of an injury.
+When a plaintiff proves they suffered an injury, their settlements may include economic, general, and punitive damages.

 - Diminished earning capacity